paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/data_sources_methods.md

 Beyond this, the {term}`NSWC` method is recommended only as a scaling method for specific part types, allowing to tune statistical estimates from “space relevant” data sources (the {term}`NSWC` base failure rates should not be used).
 The approach is applicable only if the {term}`failure mechanism <Failure mechanism>`s that are of relevance in space applications are the same as those considered by the {term}`NSWC` models, see {numref}`meca-table4-6` in {numref}`meca_4_5_2` for guidance.
 It is based on the following steps:

-* Estimate a new base failure rate with statistical methods using relevant data.
+* Estimate a new base failure rate with {term}`statistical methods <Statistical method>` using relevant data.
 The data should be “space relevant” in terms of design, quality level and dominating {term}`failure mechanism <Failure mechanism>`s, but must not exactly fit the required application.
 * Select the parameters from the {term}`NSWC` Handbook method that are needed to scale the new base failure rate to the considered application.
   * Determine scaling factors for the new base failure rate (new “reference conditions”, implicit in the statistical data used)
   * Determine scaling factors for the considered application (“operational conditions”)